qbizzle68/sattrack/docs/coordinates.md

 ### Constructor:
 *class* `coordinates.`**Coordinates(latitude, longitude)**
-- Constructs an object with the given latitude and longitude.
-- Latitude must be a numeric value between -90 and 90, otherwise a TypeError or ValueError is raised respectively.
+- Latitude must be a numeric value between -90 and 90 degrees, otherwise a TypeError or ValueError is raised.
 - Longitude must be a numeric value otherwise a TypeError is raised.
 - The longitude value is modulated into its valid ranges automatically.